Skip to main content

 Saturday: Souvenir Shopping in Style.

-If it’s a Saturday it’s probably time to return home.
+If it’s a Saturday, it’s probably time to return home.
 However, don’t waste the day in traffic.
 Enjoy a little more of North Devon until the afternoon when the outgoing rush has subsided.
 Instead, visit Great Torrington to acquire some quality souvenirs of your visit.
 Great Torrington is a lively hillside town, steeped in history.
-The town square still has some delightful local shops and the view from the castle ramparts of the Taw Valley (where maybe you puffed your way along by bicycle on Thursday) is simply stunning.
+The town square still has some delightful local shops, and the view from the castle ramparts of the Taw Valley (where maybe you may have puffed your way along by bicycle on Thursday) is simply stunning.
 Once you’ve explored the town, head for Dartington Glass.
 This is the factory where all the famously fabulous crystal glassware is produced.
 Watch the glassblowers in action on the factory floor and then head for the factory shop to pick up some Dartington Crystal bargains.

-These are just a few of the many things you can enjoy or experience in North Devon.
+These are just a few things you can enjoy or experience in North Devon.
 Actually, there’d still have to be some omissions if you came to stay for a month at any time of the year.
 Equally, if you’re tempted to visit, but would like to be even more spoiled for choice when it comes to choosing a holiday cottage, check out the list of Devon cottages on My Favourite Holiday Cottages’ Devon page

 Recommended Place to Stay: Moorparks Barn, Great Torrington